RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/sbc-aws-prerequisites.md

 6. Click on **Create**.
     On success, the new VPC ID will be shared on a new window.

-For further information about creating VPCs see [**here**](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html )
+For further information about creating VPCs see [**VPC getting started**](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html )

 # Creating Internet Gateway for SBC